0xAliHn/kotlin-for-android-developers/configure_gradle.md

 # Configure Gradle

-The Kotlin plugin includes a tool that lets us configure Gradle.
-But I still tend to keep my control of Gradle files read, otherwise it will only become chaotic and will not become simple.
-Anyway, it's a good idea to know how it works before using the automatic tool.
-So this time, we will do it manually.
+The Kotlin plugin includes a tool which does the Gradle configuration for us.
+But I prefer to keep control of what I’m writing in my Gradle files, otherwise they can get messy rather easily.
+Anyway, it’s a good idea to know how things work before using the automatic tools, so we’ll be doing it manually this time.

-First, you need to modify the parent `build.gradle` as follows:
+First, you need to modify the parent  `build.gradle` so that it looks like this:
 ```groovy
 buildscript {
     ext.support_version = '23.1.1'